-	The gondolas move slowly while you’re boarding, so if you need extra time or are using a mobility device, such as a wheelchair or scooter, there is a separate line where you can board a gondola that doesn’t move.
+The gondolas move slowly while you’re boarding, so if you need extra time or are using a mobility device, such as a wheelchair or scooter, there is a separate line where you can board a gondola that stops so you can safely board.

 Most of the time, the Disney Skyliner is faster than the bus or monorail when connecting between the same resorts or theme parks.

-A huge benefit is that it doesn’t have to deal with the horrific traffic on the roads in the surrounding Disney area.
+A huge benefit is that the Skyliner doesn’t have to deal with the terrible traffic on the roads in the surrounding Disney area.